geoelements/gns/README.md

 ### Build Docker Image

-Dockerfile is supplied to build image.
+Dockerfile-GPU is supplied to build image with GPU support.

 ### Building GNS on MacOS